openfde/openfde-doc/docs/documentation/special-column/file-system.md

 ![cp-file-to-linux](./../img/cp-file-to-linux.png)

 - You can also use mouse operations to copy and paste: Right-click on the file in /home/kyy/openfde/Download/ and select "Copy," then right-click on an empty space in Linux's /home/kyy/Downloads/ directory and choose "Paste."

+### Modify and Delete Files{##edit-or-delete}

+If you need to edit, modify, or delete existing files or folders, please make sure to perform these operations in the **original file system**.

+- Modify files

+In simple terms, if you copy a file A from the Linux file system to the Android file system, and you need to edit or modify file A, please perform the operation in the Linux file system. **Do not modify the copied file A in the Android file system**.
+The same operation restrictions apply when copying files and folders from the Android file system to the Linux file system.

+- Delete files

+Similarly, to ensure file consistency, if you want to delete files or folders, please perform the deletion operation in the respective file system's file manager.
+In other words, <mark>in the Linux file manager Peony, it is not possible to delete any files or folders in the Android file system "openfde" (fde_fs), and in the Android file system's "Files" application, it is also not possible to delete any files or folders in the Linux Volume.</mark>